reroushdy/reroushdy/README.md

-#  👋 Hi, I’m @reroushdy or Hammie NANA - my first name is -> reham <-
+#  👋 Hi, I’m @reroushdy or Hammie NaNa - my first name is -> reham <-

 - 👀 I’m interested in learning automation testing and data analytics.